hanneshayashi/terraform-provider-gdrive/docs/data-sources/drives.md

 page_title: "gdrive_drives Data Source - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  Returns a list of Shared Drives that match the given query
+  Returns a list of Shared Drives that match the given query.
 ---

 # gdrive_drives (Data Source)

-Returns a list of Shared Drives that match the given query
+Returns a list of Shared Drives that match the given query.

 ## Example Usage